Skip to content

 A wig can be so much more than just a hair covering; it can be a tool for empowerment.
 It gives you the choice of how you want to present yourself to the world each day.
 The American Cancer Society points out that wigs can help people feel more confident when they lose their hair from cancer treatment.
 For many, putting on a wig that looks and feels like their own hair restores a sense of normalcy.
 It allows you to go about your day, whether you're at work or with loved ones, feeling more like yourself and less like a patient.
 It’s about taking back a piece of your identity.

-Common Myths About Medical Wigs
+Common Myths About Wigs for Cancer Patients

 Many people think that a quality wig is out of reach financially, but that’s not always the case.
 One common myth is that you need an expensive human hair wig to get a natural look.
 While human hair is a wonderful option, high-quality synthetic wigs are often more practical for temporary hair loss.
 They are lighter, easier to care for, and more affordable.
 Another misconception is that insurance won't help.
 While coverage varies, many plans do offer benefits for a "cranial prosthesis."
 We can help you figure out your coverage and handle the claim.
 Don't let myths stop you from exploring your options.